emm218/scritches/README.md

 - `mpd_socket` the path to a unix socket to connect to MPD at (default none)
 - `mpd_password` the password to connect to MPD with (default none)

-any of these config values can also be set using environment variables or command line options.
-From highest to lowest the priorities are:
+any of these config values can also be set using command line options, which will override the value read from the config file.
-1. command line options
-2. environment variables
-3. config file

 ## Notes